Immigration to France

+By 2022, the total number of new foreigners coming to France rose above 320,000 for the first time, with nearly a majority coming from Francophone Africa (Former French Colonies).
+A significant increase in students, family reunification and labor migration occurred under the presidency of Emmanuel Macron.

 History

 France's population dynamics began to change in the middle of the 19th century, as France joined the Industrial Revolution.
 The pace of industrial growth attracted millions of European immigrants over the next century, with especially large numbers arriving from Poland, Belgium, Portugal, Italy, and Spain.
 In the wake of the First World War, in which France suffered six million casualties, significant numbers of workers from French colonies came.
 By 1930, the Paris region alone had a North African Muslim population of 70,000.

+Large numbers of Belgians immigrated to France in the late 19th century (there were nearly 500,000 Belgians in France in 1886), as well as Italians.
+The interwar era was marked by the arrival of numerous Poles (500,000 in 1931), Spaniards, Russians and Armenians.